JunseokLee42/cmds/README.md

 > [!NOTE]
-> This repo is about a set of commands which might be useful for AI coding.
+> This repo is about a set of commands which might be useful for coding.

 <details>
 <summary><h2><strong>tmux </strong></h2></summary>